Change Point Estimation in a Dynamic Stochastic Block Model: Asymptotic distribution of change-point estimators and adaptive inference

-Up to this point, the analysis focused on establishing consistency results for the derived change point estimators and the corresponding convergence rates.
-Nevertheless, it is also of interest to provide confidence intervals, primarily for the change point estimates.
-This issue is addressed next for $\tilde{\tau}_n$, $\tilde{\tilde{\tau}}_n$ and $\hat{\tau}_n$, and as will be shortly seen the distributions are different depending on the behavior of the norm difference of the parameters before and after the change point.
-Since this norm difference is not usually known a priori, we solve this problem through a data based adaptive procedure to determine the quantiles of the asymptotic distribution, irrespective of the specific regime pertaining to the data at hand.
+Up to this point, the analysis focused on establishing consistency results for the derived change-point estimators and the corresponding convergence rates.
+Nevertheless, it is also of interest to provide confidence intervals, primarily for the change-point estimates.
+This issue is addressed next for $\tilde{\tau}_{m,n}$, $\tilde{\tilde{\tau}}_{m,n}$, $\tau_{m,n}^{*}$ and $\hat{\tau}_{m,n}$, and as will be shortly seen the distributions are different depending on the behavior of the norm difference of the parameters before and after the change-point.
+Since this norm difference is not usually known a priori, we solve this problem through a data-based adaptive procedure to determine the quantiles of the asymptotic distribution, irrespective of the specific regime pertaining to the data at hand.